ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 Specific Research Question:
 - Performance Comparison: How do the long-term financial performances of companies that go public via SPACs compare to those that conduct traditional IPOs?
-- Cost Analysis: What are the total costs associated with going public through a SPAC versus an IPO?
-- Predictive Modeling: Given a specific input of firm features, we can use KNN nearest neighbors to correctly classify a firm as best suited for a SPAC or IPO
+- Predictive Modeling: Given a specific input of firm features, our objective is to classify a firm as best suited for a SPAC or IPO.
+We will test a variety of models, specifically logistic regression and KNN nearest neighbors to produce the model of best fit.
+Logistic regression will offer an effective approach for binary classification.
+Using the user inputs, we will predict the probability of belonging to either the class IPO or SPAC.
+The KNN model will offer a visualized plot with a number of K nearest neighbors based around the user inputs.
+Theses nearest neighbors will help classify a firm as either an IPO or SPAC.

 Measurement Variables:
 - Market Capitalization